jujuck/Fullstack_Login_and_Back_Office/README.md

 Then, we will use our context to activate button and page to manage our product (create, update and delete it)

 ### First part
 - 1/ With the package.json, you add tailwind library to your project.
 You can see on the *Home.jsx* page, that some classes are here.
 But nothing works.
-Folloow the doc on taliwinds to finish the installation
+Follow the doc on tailwinds to finish the installation
 <a href="https://tailwindcss.com/docs/guides/create-react-app" target="_blank" >Clic Here</a>

-- 2/ Now, don't forget to go on your back edn foler ``` cd backend ```, create your *.env* file with your MySQl credentials, and ``` npm run migrate``` to generate the database.
+- 2/ Now, don't forget to go on your back end folder ``` cd backend ```, create your *.env* file with your MySQl credentials, and ``` npm run migrate``` to generate the database.
+Add the *.env* file in your Front End with the backEnd url

 - 3/ Go back to the root of the project and run ``` npm run dev ```.
 You should see the home page with the products and a page to see the detail of them.

 - 4/ Now, create a new page *Login.jsx*

-- 5/ Add a nav bar to all your pages,     - Add this line of exeption on your eslint rules "react/jsx-no-constructed-context-values": "off", with a <Link to="/"> and an other one <Link to="/login" > to access your page.
-Don"t forget to style the nav bar a little bit with the tailwind library.
+- 5/ Add a nav bar to all your pages, with a <Link to="/"> and an other one <Link to="/login" > to access your page.
+Don't forget to style the nav bar a little bit with the tailwind library.
 Integrate then the *Login.jsx* in the route in *App.jsx*

 - 6/ On the *Login.jsx* page, add two inputs (email and password).
 Create a global state to control it as an object.
 On the input manage the change of your state by merging your old state with the new value of your key
   ```